wnowak10/Gravity/_posts/data_science/trees_posts/2017-1-5-forests.markdown

 sum(test_y)
 ```

 I should explain the BER variable.
-This is set at .2.
 In ESL, they note that the [Bayes Error Rate](https://en.wikipedia.org/wiki/Bayes_error_rate) of this model is .2.
 If you check out the construction of y and test_y, you should see that this makes sense.
 Basically, there is some signal in our dependent variable, but 20% noise, too.
 That is, if the x<sub>1</sub> variable is above .5, y = 1 with probability .8 (= 1 - BER).
 If x<sub>1</sub> < .5, y = 1 with probability .2.
 So the construction model is pretty simple.
 We should have one split for x<sub>1</sub>.
 If x<sub>1</sub> < .5, predicting 0 is our models' best bet, and if x<sub>1</sub> > .5, we should predict 1.

 ![](/images/decision_trees/parsimonious_model.png?raw=true)